Florida DBA

 Before publishing your intent to use your fictitious name, make sure your name is available and complies with Florida’s DBA rules.

-Your fictitious name must:
+Your fictitious name can’t:

 Your notice of intent should state: